wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ### Example Template and Output

-Here is an excerpt from the Generic Webhook alert target template that accesses information about the alert:
+This excerpt from the Generic Webhook alert target template shows variables that access information about the alert:

 {% raw %}
 ```handlebars